 Healthy Schools Status (HSS)

-Schools can work to gain Healthy School Status (HSS) by using our self-evaluation tool, this helps show how they improve school life through health and wellbeing work such as PSHE, Healthy Eating, Physical Activity and Emotional Health and Wellbeing.
-Completing the evaluation will show areas to focus on.
+Schools can work to gain Healthy School Status (HSS) using our self-evaluation tool.
+This helps show how their health and wellbeing work improves school life.
+This can include using PSHE and other related lessons to address healthy eating, physical activity and emotional health and wellbeing.
+Completing the evaluation will give schools areas they can focus on to further improve as Healthy Schools.
 Once HSS has been achieved it is revalidated every two years.

 To extend and strengthen HSS work, schools can move on to the following award: